benli0822/awesome-java/thinking_in_java.md

 Any changes on item 1. will reflect on item 2.

 Inheritance means a type, the same behavior pattern.
 Messages sent to base class can also be sent to derived class.
-The derived class should expect the same pattern behvoir by default inherited from it's parent class, unless overriding happens;
+The derived class should expect the same pattern behvoir by default inherited from its parent class, unless overriding happens;

 2 ways for differentiate a base class and its dervied class: